gcanales75/flowlogs-workshop-instructions/content/work1/_index.md

 To protect the instances from potentially malicious traffic you could use VPC Security Grups, in this challenge you must remediate the ones associated with the 3 instances provisioned in this lab environment.

-Look at the network environment
+Take a look at the network diagram

 <img src="images/flowlogs-challenge-diagram.png" alt="drawing" width="600"/>